GemmaButcher-dev/freestyle_dance/README.md

 ### Accessibility Testing

-The complete site was tested using [Accessible Web](https://accessibleweb.com/) and has passed.
+The complete site was tested using [Accessible Web](https://wave.webaim.org/) and has passed.
+This can be [viewed here](assets/README_images/webaim.png)

 ### Bug Fixes